SUPPORT THE CONSERVATORY'S OUTREACH PROGRAMS THROUGH CHARITABLE GIVING

 THE CONSERVATORY'S OUTREACH PROGRAMS

 Like most worthy endeavors, ballet training and attending live ballet performances is costly and can favor those with greater means.
-Our program aims to level the playing field by offering greater access and opportunity to participate in this unique activity which is culturally rich, global, intensely artistic and athletic.
-The project has three specific goals:
+Our program aims to offer greater access and opportunity for participation in classical ballet - a uniquely cultural rich, global, artistic, athletic activity - which builds skills and enhances individuals and the community.
+Our fundraising programs are also geared towards providing community performances and a special needs ballet program.
+Specifically,

 1) TO PROVIDE SCHOLARSHIPS to exceptional, in-need and diversity candidates ages 5-18 to the Conservatory’s year-round training and summer intensive.
 The Conservatory's academic program is a robust weekly/daily schedule of ballet instruction.
 The core of the curriculum is classical ballet technique, supplemented by contemporary, stretch and conditioning, as well stage performance and competition opportunities.
 Information can be found on our Academic Program Page at this link.
 The Summer Program is designed to enrich dancers by accelerating their training through rigorous daily instruction or for those new to ballet, introducing them to ballet and all its rich history and benefits.
 The Summer Program is located on the campus of Greenwich Academy school, and programming details can be found at our Summer Programs information page.
 Importantly, quality faculty are the heart of any program be it year round or summer.
 Our faculty are world-class and have a demonstrated passion and success in working with children and developing their talents.
 Click here to learn about The Conservatory' exceptional teaching faculty.